Search by Keyword

 Performance wise, Harrison shines the brightest with his most competent guitar and vocal delivery to date.
 Ringo would come next with his exuberant drilling drum work, complete with his characteristic off-beat drum fills.
 Both Lennon and McCartney play confidently at their respective instruments, taking a backseat to let the audience know that this was Harrison’s feature on the album (or show).

 Although Capitol Records chose not to include this track on the legendary “Meet The Beatles!” album, American audiences were becoming quite familiar with the song.
 On December 9th, 1963, Capitol Of Canada released “Roll Over Beethoven” as a single in order to promote their recently released album “Beatlemania!
 With The Beatles.”
 Because of the immense interest in anything ‘Beatles’ in early 1964, the single was being imported into the US and was being heard quite often on American radio.
-The song even charted at number 68 on the Billboard pop charts (#30 in Cash Box and #35 in Record World).
+It even charted at #68 on the Billboard Hot 100 (#30 in Cash Box and #35 in Record World).
 In addition to this, The Beatles chose to open their first American concerts with the song, which wasn’t easily available for anyone to buy in the states.
 To their chagrin, Capitol Records in the US felt that they had missed the boat regarding this song.

 Nonetheless, Capitol records knew they needed to keep their attention focused on “Roll Over Beethoven.”
 In the March 14th issue of Billboard magazine, Capitol Records announced the release of “Can’t Buy Me Love” as the next single, but this advertisement, almost apologetically, included the statement: “P.S.
 ‘Roll Over Beethoven’ will appear in The Beatles’ next Capitol album, now in preparation.”

-That “next Capitol album” was the first official American release of the song, which was the album “The Beatles’ Second Album,” released on April 10th, 1964.
+That “next Capitol album” was the first official American release of the song, which was “The Beatles’ Second Album,” released on April 10th, 1964.
 Not only did they include the name of the song in bold print on the front cover, but they made it the lead off track of the album, showing all Beatles fans that the song was finally available for everyone.
+As detailed above, mono copies of this album contained a "Type B" foldover mix of the song created by Capitol Records that combined both channels of the stereo mix into one instead of the legitimate mono mix originally created by George Martin.
 On January 21st, 2014, this album was released as an individual compact disc for the first time, the mono and stereo mixes being contained on a single CD.

 Also made available by Capitol in April of 1964, for promotional use, was what they called "The Beatles' Second Open-End Interview."
 This was an EP sent to radio and television stations that included recorded responses from The Beatles to questions that were printed on the record sleeve.
 Disc jockeys could simulate an interview and play this on the air as if The Beatles were present in their studio.
 Also included on the disc were three Beatles songs from the "Second Album," including "Roll Over Beethoven."
 Approximately only a thousand of these discs were printed, so this is quite the collectors item today.